JARED HAMILTON, President

 Jared received his Master of Divinity from Andover Newton Theological Seminary in Newton MA in 2012 and is currently the settled minister at the United Church of Hinesburg located in Hinesburg VT.

-Jared is married to Leah Hamilton who is director of admission and member services for Workplace Giving Alliance federations including CAI.
+Jared is married to Leah Hamilton who is the database manager and program administrator for Workplace Giving Alliance federations including CAI.
 They live in Hinesburg VT with their three children – Camille, Simon and Miles.

 CHARLES TURNER, Secretary